alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/educational-scientific-cultural-professional-documents.markdown

 ##How to claim

-Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import You claim relief when you make your [import declaration](/guide/import-goods-outside-eu/overview.html).
-Enter one of the following Customs procedure codes into your declaration:
+You claim relief when you make your [import declaration](/guide/import-goods-outside-eu/overview.html).
+Enter one of the following customs procedure codes into your declaration:

 Nature of the goods | Customs procedure codes
 -|-